jakub-dvorak-geo/MastersThesis_GrasslandMowingMonitoring/README.md

 # MastersThesis_GrasslandMowingMonitoring
-Code developed during my masters thesis which aims to use multimodal data (optical, SAR) for detecting mowing events in Krkonose National Park, Czechia.
+Code developed during my masters thesis which aims to use time series of multimodal data (optical, SAR) for detecting mowing events in Krkonose National Park, Czechia.